lukas-rost/gke-security/docs/slides.md

 ------

 ## Introduction to Terraform and IaC
-- Definition and benefits of Infrastructure as Code
+- The role and benefits of Infrastructure as Code in Kubernetes security.
-- Overview of Terraform as an IaC tool
-- Advantages of using Terraform for managing GKE environments
+- An overview of Terraform and its application in GKE environment management.

 ------

 ## Terraform for Secure GKE Deployments
-- Writing Terraform scripts to provision GKE clusters securely
+- Guidelines for writing and maintaining secure Terraform scripts for GKE.
-- Best practices for structuring Terraform configurations
+- Best practices for leveraging Terraform modules and enforcing security policies.
-- Utilizing Terraform modules for reusable and maintainable code

 ------

 ## Integrating Security into Terraform Scripts
-- Embedding security checks within the deployment process
+- Strategies for embedding security checks and compliance standards within Terraform workflows.
-- Using Terraform to enforce security policies and configurations
-- Automating compliance and governance through IaC
+- Techniques for automating governance and compliance through IaC.

 ------

 ## Terraform Best Practices for GKE
-- Version control and collaboration in Terraform projects
+- Ensuring version control, collaboration, and security in Terraform projects.
-- Regularly updating and auditing Terraform scripts for security
-- Leveraging Terraform Cloud for enhanced security features
+- Regular updates, security audits, and the use of Terraform Cloud for enhanced security features.

 ------

 ## Tools and Resources for Terraform and GKE
-- Utilizing provider documentation and Terraform Registry
+- Leveraging Terraform documentation, provider guides, and the Terraform Registry.
-- Integrating third-party security tools with Terraform
-- Community resources and templates for secure GKE provisioning
+- Integration of third-party security tools and resources for secure GKE provisioning.